singshikha/chat-web-app/README.md

 A real-time chat application built with Python's Flask framework and Socket.IO for instant communication.
 This project allows multiple users to join and participate in live chat rooms.

-Here's a detailed README.md file for your live chat application project:

-Live Chat Application
-A real-time chat application built with Python's Flask framework and Socket.IO for instant communication.
-This project allows multiple users to join and participate in live chat rooms.

 Features
 Real-time Communication: Messages are delivered instantly using WebSockets.
 Multiple Users: Supports multiple users in the same chat room.